 Bull trout and Dolly Varden are opportunistic feeders, eating aquatic insects, shrimp, snails, leeches, fish eggs and fish.
 Early beliefs that these fish are serious predators of salmon and steelhead (the state of Alaska once offered a bounty on them, believing that this would improve other salmonid populations) are generally not believed any longer.
 These native char are now beginning to get a reputation as highly-prized sport fish.

 While bull trout and Dolly Varden are more abundant in the north Puget Sound area, statewide their populations are low and in some cases declining.
 In fact, the U.S. Fish and Wildlife Service (USFWS) recently determined that bull trout are at a moderate risk of extinction in five western states, including Washington.
-Although the USFWS found that listing the bull trout as a threatened or endangered species is warranted under the Federal Endangered Species Act on November 1, 1999.
+The USFWS found that listing the bull trout as threatened was warranted under the Federal Endangered Species Act on November 1, 1999.
 Dolly Varden are currently not listed under the Endangered Species Act.

 The American Fisheries Society (an international organization of fisheries scientists) has classified bull trout as a "Fish of Special Concern."
 This means that biologists believe this species may become threatened or endangered by relatively minor disturbances to their habitat, and that additional information is needed to determine their status.